ali1234/comfyui-job-iterator/README.md

 Implements iteration over sequences within a single workflow run.

+## Installation

+Just clone into custom_node.
+There are no dependencies.

 ## Usage

 1. Make a SEQUENCE containing the values to use at each step.